 She is currently working with freelance clients, and enjoying spending time painting and teaching various forms of art.

-The Northville Art House welcomes Sandra to our teaching staff for the Winter of 2020.
+The Northville Art House welcomes Sandra to our teaching staff.
 Sandra got her bachelor in architecture and master in business administration.
 But her passion has always been art and teaching.
 Teaching art has been her joy for the last 6 years.
 She believes in finding personal style in each art creation and the magical process behind it.
 Sandra’s travel abroad led her to Batik painting in Bali, Shibori dye in Japan, Filligree silver sculpture in Central Java, to name a view.